tock/tock/doc/reference/trd104-syscalls.md

 Successful calls to Exit system calls do not return (the process exits).

-System calls implemented by system call drivers (Subscribe, Command, Allow, Read-Only Allow) all include two arguments, a driver identifier and a syscall identifier.
+System calls implemented by system call drivers (Subscribe, Command, Read-Write Allow, Read-Only Allow) all include two arguments, a driver identifier and a syscall identifier.
 The driver identifier specifies which system call driver to invoke.
 The syscall identifier (which is different than the Syscall Class ID in the table above) specifies which instance of